The winner of Living Streets' Charles Maher Award - Walking Champion 2022 is Nasreen Hanif from Leeds!

-Living Streets’ Charles Maher Award - Walking Champion 2019 recognises an individual, Local Group or organisation that has campaigned to get more people walking in their area.
+Living Streets’ annual Charles Maher Award recognises an individual, Local Group or organisation that has campaigned to get more people walking in their area.

-The Charles Maher Award was created by Living Streets to commemorate long-standing member and campaigner Charles Maher who left a significant legacy to the charity, our award celebrates the impact and creativity that campaigners have on their local streets every year.
+Named to commemorate long-standing member and campaigner Charles Maher who left a significant legacy to the charity, our award celebrates the impact and creativity that campaigners have on their local streets every year.